uweeby/Insight/README.md

 # Insight
 Insight is a Simple Message Server for Unity based on Mirror.
 It can operate on its network connection or alongside a NetworkMannager.
 Inspired by MasterServerFramework it can be expanded with flexible modules.
-Please see the [Wiki](https://github.com/uweenukr/Insight/wiki)
+Please see the [Wiki](https://github.com/uweenukr/Insight/wiki) for more detailed inforamtion.

 ### Disclaimer
 This software is currently alpha, and subject to change.
 Not to be used in production systems.